 Make Your Own Christmas Advent Calendar

 For most of us, waiting for Christmas is all part of the fun.
 Is it one of your family traditions to buy an advent calendar every year?
-This year, try your hand at making your own.
+This year, try your hand at making your own to celebrate the Christmas countdown.
 It’s easy to customize any of these ideas to make them extra-special for your kids or other loved ones.
 They also make great gifts!

 Homemade Christmas Desserts